 Most probable Timeframe for the Creation of the Gospel of Thomas

-Daniel B. Wallace says: that the silence of all second-century authors regarding Thomas would be extremely peculiar if this gospel had existed for fifty or sixty years before AD 100 and all the more so if Thomas was used extensively by many New Testament authors.
+Daniel B. Wallace, a prominent scholar, argues that the absence of any mention of Thomas by second-century authors would be highly unusual if this gospel had been in existence for fifty or sixty years before AD 100.
+This is especially noteworthy considering that Thomas was supposedly extensively used by several New Testament authors.

 In which language was the Gospel of Thomas written?

 The language in which the Gospel of Thomas was originally composed remains a subject of scholarly debate.
 While the complete script is written in Coptic, an ancient Egyptian language, this discovery is considered rare and significant.
 Without this finding, the full content of the Gospel of Thomas would remain unknown.
 Many scholars argue that the Gospel of Thomas was authored by Syrian Christians, who belonged to an early sect of Christianity.
 It is believed that the script eventually made its way to Egypt and was later translated into Coptic.
 Alternatively, some suggest that the Gospel of Thomas may have been initially written in Greek, as two fragments have been found in other locations.
 You may also be interested in my article: In which language is the New Testament written.

 The Secret Teaching of Thomas changed over time